 You're doing things to get it on the desk of the supervisor, so you pull something that's going to make your opponent go: 'Oh My God!', and refer it to their supervisor because you know that once the supervisor looks at it, they're going to go: 'Right, I'll see what he's at', and they'll pick the phone up....
 You do things to telescope the communication.
+EW5

-EW5 example, claimants might decide to go to the next litigation stage by issuing formal legal proceedings.
+Tactics to get a response varied but usually involved taking the claim to a higher level.
+For example, claimants might decide to go to the next litigation stage by issuing formal legal proceedings.